 - Governance.
 The Section shall be governed by an Executive Committee, which shall have general charge of the affairs of the Section.

 - Composition.
-The Executive Committee shall consist of the Officers of the Section, the most recent Past-Chair, the Section Advisor to Council (ex officio, nonvoting), and six Members-at-Large elected to three-year terms.
-At least one of the Members-at-Large shall be a student member of the Section.
+The Executive Committee shall consist of the Officers of the Section, the most recent Past-Chair, the Section Council Liaison (ex officio, nonvoting), and seven Members-at- Large elected to three-year terms.
+At least two of the Members-at- Large shall be student members of the Section.

 - Executive Committee Meetings.
 The Executive Committee shall meet at least twice each year.
 At least one meeting shall be held during the Annual Meeting of the Section.
-Any member of the Executive Committee unable to attend a meeting may name a nonvoting alternate, subject to the prior approval of the Chair.
 A majority of the voting members, including at least two Officers, shall constitute a quorum.

 ARTICLE VI - OFFICERS AND SECTION ADVISOR TO COUNCIL